-To ensure you are using a vegan product, it is vital to check the ingredient list.
+To ensure you are using a vegan product, whether makeup or skincare, it is vital to check the ingredient list.

 A vegan mascara, on the other hand, can use substitutes such as vegetable oil or plant-based blends of waxes.

-To find a natural mascara, you should check if it is free from synthetic ingredinets.
+To find a natural mascara, you should check if it is free from synthetic ingredients.

 By contrast, vegan lipstick and vegan eyeshadow use iron oxides or fruit and vegetable dyes.